The Paul Ricard track, on the French Riviera, returned to the F1 calendar in 2018 following an 18-year absence.

 The original Paul Ricard track featured the 1.8km Mistral Straight, which, paired with the other high-speed sections of track, made life difficult for engines.
 After the death of its namesake, and following F1’s departure to Magny Cours, the track was bought by a company owned by Bernie Ecclestone, who turned the track into a testing venue at the turn of the millennium.
 Built on a plateau, the track offers a massive 167 different configurations in total!
 The circuit has distinctive markings in the run-off areas, with blue and red strips designed to minimise braking distances.

-There is relatively little track action at Paul Ricard throughout the year other than Formula 1.
 The circuit held the French motorcycle Grand Prix on 13 occasions, most recently in 1999.
 It’s also a popular venue for F1 tyre testing.
-The track’s 2019 return wasn’t without difficulty – poor traffic management meant fans were stuck outside the circuit for most of the first day’s action.
+The track’s 2018 return wasn’t without difficulty – poor traffic management meant fans were stuck outside the circuit for most of the first day’s action.
+Luckily, a proper mobility plan was put in place for 2019.
 Paul Ricard will remain on the F1 calendar until at least 2021.

 Circuit Paul Ricard is a rural circuit with a limited amount of nearby accommodation, aside from camping and boutique hotels.
 For larger events such as the French Grand Prix, we recommend staying in the larger cities of Marseille or Toulon.

 Two hotels are located within a short walk of the Circuit Paul Ricard entrance – the 5-star Hotel & Spa du Castellet and the 3-star Grand Prix Hotel & Restaurant.
 Both hotels are highly unlikely to be available on French Grand Prix weekend or other major race weekends, but can be a good option when visiting for track days or off-season circuit visits.
 Click here for other hotels in Le Castellet that are close to the circuit.